GenomeDK/genomedk-docs/content/docs/installing-software.md

 *biobambam2* is just called *biobambam*, so searching for *biobambam2* would not return any results.

+If you can't find a suitable Conda package, contact us and we will build a Conda package for you (when possible).
+Sometimes building a Conda package is not viable and in that case we will build a Singularity/Apptainer image instead.

 # Using environments

 Here is how the usage might look if we want to create a new environment